 Page curve physics

 The study of entanglement properties has become an important tool across many fields of physics from condensed matter physics to quantum information theory and black hole physics.
 Generically, the entanglement entropy of ergodic systems grows linearly in time until it saturates at a value given by the volume law for excited states.
 While the general validity of this behavior has been confirmed by many studies, a long standing debate in black hole physics centers around the very different entanglement dynamics described by the Page curve where the entanglement entropy has to decrease again after the so called Page time.
-My recent paper Phys.
-Rev. B 109, 224308 (2024) [ arXiv:2311.18045 ] describes an analytically solvable quantum many-body that shows exactly this kind of behavior.
+My paper Phys.
+Rev. B 109, 224308 (2024) [arXiv:2311.18045] describes an analytically solvable quantum many-body that shows exactly this kind of behavior.
 Interestingly, the increasing and decreasing regime of the entanglement entropy are separated by a quantum phase transition of the entanglement Hamiltonian and can therefore be thought of as different phases of quantum matter.
+In two recent collaborations we could show that this picture generalizes to interacting non-integrable systems with [arXiv:2502.03563] and even without conserved charges [arXiv:2502.03524], making the connection to black hole physics even more suggestive.

 image